jgori-ouistiti/CoopIHC/docs/guide/quickstart.rst

             break

 We can encode this behavior into an assistant policy, and define a new assistant.
-We will so this later.
+An example which does so is provided here [link].
 Several assistants already exist in *interaction-agents*.
 For example, below, we use a Bayesian Information Gain (BIG) assistant.

 .. code-block:: python